vaguevoid/actions/README.md

     - name: Build, Package, and Deploy to Steam
       uses: vaguevoid/actions/share/on/steam@alpha
       with:
         executable:        "my-game"                       # name (without extension) to use for generated executables
         username:          gordonja                        # your Steam username
         configVdf:         ${{ secrets.STEAM_CONFIG_VDF }} # a Saved Steam login session (see below)
         appId:             "xxxx"                          # the Steam Application ID
         windowsDepotId:    "xxxx"                          # the Steam Depot ID for your Windows binaries
         macosDepotId:      "xxxx"                          # the Steam Depot ID for your MacOS binaries (optional)
         linuxDepotId:      "xxxx"                          # the Steam Depot ID for your Linux binaries (optional)
         setLiveBranch:     "beta"                          # the Steam branch to set live with this build (optional)
         buildDescription:  "latest and greatest"           # a build description (optional)
         pngCompress:       "-d release/web -i favicon.png" # arguments for png_compressor (optional)
+        pngCompress:       "true"                          # enable texture compressor (optional)
+        pngCompressIgnore: "favicon.png"                   # do not compress these textures (optional)
 ```

 For actions that deploy to steam you will need to provide the contents of a Steam `config.vdf`